Sex Without a Condom – Here’s Everything You Need To Know

 Unplanned pregnancy is always possible if you have sex without a condom and you’re not on any other form of contraception.
 Pregnancy is also possible if you’ve missed taking your contraception or forgot to take it on time in the days leading up to your unprotected sexual encounter.

-If you’re worried about unplanned pregnancy following a sexual encounter where you didn’t use a condom then you should seek out emergency contraception as soon as possible.
+If you’re worried about an unplanned pregnancy following a sexual encounter where you didn’t use a condom then you should seek out emergency contraception as soon as possible.
 There are two forms of emergency contraception, including the emergency contraception pill, also known as the morning after pill.
 These are more effective the sooner that you take them from 12 hours to 5 days following sex.

 You can pick up emergency contraception easily from a number of places, including pharmacists, GP surgeries, NHS walk-in centres and many NHS GUM clinics.
 These are available free on the NHS or you may have to pay depending on your circumstances.